Byont-Ventures/hackathon/Backend-Challenges.md

 ### Why are all these checks needed?

 Besides the obvious ones such as not exceeding set mint amounts, these checks have come into place after the absence of these checks has led to abuse.
-In a lot of NFT contracts, a large chunk of the whole supply has been minted by "bots" (smart contracts) owned by people with a lot of money to blow (whales).
+In a lot of NFT contracts, a large chunk of the whole supply has been minted by "bots" (most of the time, but not always, smart contracts) owned by people with a lot of money to blow (whales).
 The goal of these people is often to own a large chunk of the NFTs to manipulate the price, or sell them for a large profit if the NFTs are deemed valuable.

+**Note**: Bots are not always smart contracts, sometimes just an EOA + program.

 This is just one of the many use cases, and security in the NFT space and crypto in general is a huge rabbit hole mostly beyond the scope of this workshop.